New Sophos Support Phone Numbers in Effect July 1st, 2023

 #

-Now 4 rules for 4 users
+Now four rules for four users

-1 user each firewall rule.
+One user for each firewall rule.

-each will get 1MBPS
+Each will get 1MBPS

 Example for Shared concept: